kimchi-project/kimchi/docs/API.md

 * **GET**: Retrieve a summarized list of all repositories available
 * **POST**: Add a new repository
-    * repo_id *(optional)*: Unique repository name for each repository, one word.
     * baseurl: URL to the repodata directory when "is_mirror" is false.
 Otherwise, it can be URL to the mirror system for YUM.
 Can be an http://, ftp:// or file://  URL.
-    * is_mirror *(optional)*: Set the given URI of baseurl as a mirror list, instead of use baseurl in repository configuration.
-    * url_args *(optional)*: Arguments to be passed to baseurl, like the list of APT repositories provided by the same baseurl.
-    * gpgkey *(optional)*: URL pointing to the ASCII-armored GPG key file for the repository.
-This option is used if yum needs a public key to verify a package and the required key hasn't been imported into the RPM database.
+    * repo_id *(optional)*: Unique YUM repository ID
+    * config: A dictionary that contains specific data according to repository type.
+        * mirrorlist *(optional)*: Specifies a URL to a file containing a list of baseurls for YUM repository
+        * dist: Distribution to DEB repository
+        * comps *(optional)*: List of components to DEB repository

 ### Resource: Repository